dgraph-io/dgraph/wiki/content/query-language/index.md

 This query shows a mix of how things can be used.

+Facets can also be stored in value variables, but exactly one facet has to be specified.

+{{% notice "note" %}} Value variables can be used in place of UID variables, in which case the UIDs would be extracted from it.{{% /notice %}}

 ## Aggregating value variables

 Value variables can be combined using complex mathematical functions to asscociate a score for the entities which could then be used to order the entites or perform other operations on them.
 This can be useful for building newsfeeds, simple recommendation systems and the likes.